Green Bay’s late push isn’t enough

-Green Bay will then return home to host the Rafters in a scheduled doubleheader.
+Green Bay will return home on Wednesday to host the Rafters in a scheduled doubleheader.
 The first game will be Kids Day with Fairytale Princesses, Marshall & Chase from Paw Patrol, and balloon artist.
 First pitch is scheduled for 12:05 pm.
 The second game will be Educators Appreciation Night. ($25 Bud Light Party Patio or $5 box seat ticket with ID).
 Wine Tasting with LedgeStone Vineyards and 95.9 KISS FM.
 Local wine samples for just $5.
 The night cap will begin at 6:35 pm.

 Single game, group tickets and the all-new Fleet Farm Flex Packs are on sale now.
 The Fleet Farm Flex Pack includes six tickets that can also be used for any games this summer along with a $50 Capital Credit Union Park gift card, $10 Fleet Farm gift card and much more.
 Visit www.booyahbaseball.com or call the ticket office at 920-497-7225 to reserve your seats today.
 The Booyah front office at Capital Credit Union Park is located at 2231 Holmgren Way in Ashwaubenon.
 Office hours are Monday-Friday 8:30am-5pm.